-- rocket drop slide, which will drop riders through a trap door to a fast transparent tube loop that goes around the free fall slide on the way down.
+- rocket drop slide, which drops riders through a trap door to a fast transparent tube loop that goes around the free fall slide on the way down.

 Now with places like this, the first worry is that it’s going to be crazy busy.
-But with a set number of people allowed in at any one time, you won’t be waiting a long time for rides and it doesn’t feel overcrowded.
-And when we visit later in the season – its open from September to April – and it’s surprisingly quiet.
+But thanks to covid19, they’re only allowing a 1/3 of the normal number of people in!
+Which means 20/21 summer season is a great time to visit, with only short wait times and lots more chairs to go around.
+And when we visit later in the season (like March and April), it’s surprisingly quiet.
 Particularly on warm cloudy days.

 Now while there is a toddler splash area, Aquatopia is best enjoyed by kids 4/5yrs+.
 It really just depends how dare devilish your kids are!
-Keep in mind that kids must be at least 120cm for a few of the big slides.
+Anyone can play in the main Aqua Tower.
+But you need to be 120cm to go on the bigger slides.

 Our last top tip is to bring your own food to keep the cost down even more.
 There is small selection of food available but it will add greatly to the cost of your day out.